craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Non-Nation Entities/Blood Clans/Blood-Hobgoblin Clan Territories.md

 #### [[Emorin Clan]]
 A bureaucracy based community of permanent communities that feed large merchant bands.
 #### [[Scrivin Clan]]
 A elder-patriarchy of fierce militants.
-Many bands of the [[Scrivin Clan]]s make Soul-contracts for magical powers with powerful entities.
+Many bands of the [[Scrivin Clan]] make Soul-contracts for magical powers with powerful entities.
 #### [[Bulgpim Clan]]
 A caste clan of permanent farming communities.
 #### [[Wheernat Clan]]